What is IR35?

 Reasonable Care Policy

-We are here to offer support and advice to any businesses who engage with off-payroll workers and PSCs to help prepare for 6th April 2020.
-Contact our team now via the form below, or call 01928 751000 or email email@example.com and we will work with you to mitigate the risks in partnership.
+We are here to offer support and advice to any businesses who engage with off-payroll workers and PSCs.
+Contact our team now via the form below, or call 01928 751000 or email firstname.lastname@example.org and we will work with you to mitigate the risks in partnership.

 Leading engineering contractor Bilfinger has secured a multi-million pound contract for work on the construction of Hinkley Point C, the nuclear new build in Somerset.